EvanWang07/6934RoboticsCode2025Unofficial/README.md

 - Robot auto-position is still slightly off
 - Robot end-effector motor sometimes loses control
 - Robot autonomous is UNTESTED with the new pose estimation methods
-- Current commands for auto-position rely on a target ID value that may not be present at all times

 ## To-Do List:
 - [ ] Implement auto-position into auto